15 Tips For Growing Beautiful Orchids Indoors

 One of the main requirements for an orchid container is its drainage capacity.

-Terracotta pots look like standard flower pots, but they have large drainage holes on the bottom and sides, to allow for that good air circulation.
+Terracotta pots look like standard flower pots, but they have large drainage holes on the bottom and sides.
 Terracotta has the added benefit of wicking moisture, which helps to prevent rotting orchid roots.

-Ceramic pots are more decorative and visually attractive, so they are a top choice for orchids grown as houseplants.
+Ceramic pots are more decorative and visually attractive, so they are a top choice for orchids indoors.
 They look like regular ceramic pots, but with holes on the sides, usually forming an attractive pattern of some kind.
-It is important to note that if your pot holds water in an attached dish, it will need to be drained after watering, as an their roots should never sit in water.
+It is important to note that if your pot holds water in an attached dish, it will need to be drained after watering, as the roots should never sit in water.

 Provide the Right Amount of Light